artem313/CrackTheInterview-/README.md

 ### 5. Audio Capture Setup

 1. Download and install [VB-Audio CABLE](https://vb-audio.com/Cable/)

-2. Set the application's audio output to "CABLE Input"
-3. Configure listening:
+2. **Detailed configuration:**
+   1. Right-click on the sound icon in the system tray and select "Open Volume Mixer"
+   2. Select the application from which you want to capture audio (Telegram/Zoom/browser, etc.)
+      - Using Google Chrome as an example: to display it, there must be sound coming from it (play a video or music)
+      - Output device: CABLE Input
+      - Input device: default

+   3. To continue hearing the sound:
+      - Right-click on the sound icon in the system tray
-   - Open "Sound Settings" → "Sound Control Panel"
+      - Select "Sound settings" → at the very bottom "Sound control panel"
-   - Go to "Recording" tab → "CABLE Output" → "Listen"
+      - Go to the "Recording" tab → "CABLE Output" → "Listen"
-   - Enable "Listen to this device" and select your headphones/speakers
+      - Check "Listen to this device" and select your headphones/speakers
+      - After applying the settings, you should hear sounds from the browser

+3. **Verifying operation:**
+   - After configuration, return to the CrackTheInterview application
+   - You should now see the processed audio in the interface
+   - When you select the recognized speech text, the GPT response will appear in the right window

 ## 🔍 Troubleshooting